 Jump toUpdate content

-How to create your own ARK server
+How to create an ARK server

 Ark: Survival Evolved (stylized as ΛRK) is an action-adventure game released in 2017 by the game development company Studio Wildcard.
 The game is available for PC, Xbox One, Nintendo Switch, and PS4.
 Mobile versions of the game exist for Android and iOS.

 “Ark: Survival Evolved” is a survival game, as the title indicates, where you are stranded in a hostile world with nothing.
 You have to hunt, harvest, craft and gather your way towards bigger and better resources.
 The game concept is similar to other games like Minecraft, Dayz and Rust.
 You can explore the island and its imposing environment, which is composed of many natural and unnatural structures, above-ground, below-ground, and underwater.
-While doing this, you discover the most exotic procedurally randomized creatures and rare blueprints, allowing you to build structures and level-up your character.
+While doing this, you discover the most exotic procedurally randomized creatures and rare blueprints, allowing you to build structures and level up your character.
 All your actions require resources, and you have to eat and drink to keep your character alive.